 Measure 3.1.
 Provide excellent customer service and ensure facility usage satisfaction of all patrons.
 Assessing the use of the Friedman Student Union and other campus facilities by students and patrons provides an indicator of the extent to which students and patrons are aware of spaces in the building(s) and in a general sense how those spaces meet their needs.
-Customer service surveys are attached to the event confirmation emails sent by the facility coordinator in order to gain customer feedback.
 Usage reports as well as attendance figures are generated monthly, quarterly and annually and are compared to previous time-periods.
 These quantitative components are retained from one assessment cycle to the next and are used for comparative analysis of the services and facility usage through time.
-Success is defined at 80% or higher in terms of Satisfaction of their overall experience based on question #6.
-(Satisfaction survey from Facilities-booking, amenities, space).
+Success is defined at 80% or higher in terms of satisfaction of their overall experience based on question #6.

 Finding: Target Met.
-32 individuals completed the Student Union Reservation Survey.
-62.5% were very satisfied and 37.5% were satisfied with the Student Union.
-The overall satisfaction score was 100%.
+38 individuals completed the Student Union Reservation Survey.
+68.4% were very satisfied and 23.7% were satisfied with the Student Union.
+The overall satisfaction score was 92.1%.

-Analysis: The data shows that the majority of reservations are made for the Student Union Ballroom, Cane River Room and the President's Room all located on the 2nd floor of the Student Union.
-About 58.75% of respondents stated they strongly agreed that the Student Union booking system/confirmation/pricing, contract/rules, and booking staff were reasonable, convenient and helpful, respectively.
-In terms of location, building cleanliness, restroom cleanliness, and special requests, the surveys indicated a satisfactory level of 59.38%.
-While 68.75% of respondents are very likely to recommend the rental of the Student Union in the future and 78.13% are very likely to host another event themselves at the venue.
+Analysis: Data from the 2016-2017 academic year indicated 100% Student Union satisfaction.
+The current academic year data indicates an overall satisfaction score of 92.1%.
+Most of the reservations are made for the Student Union Ballroom, Cane River Room and the President's Room all located on the 2nd floor of the Student Union.
+About 96.3% of respondents responded positively that the Student Union booking system/confirmation/pricing, contract/rules, and booking staff were reasonable, convenient and helpful, respectively.
+In terms of location, building cleanliness, restroom cleanliness, and special requests, 90.5% responded positively.
+While 92.1% of respondents are very likely or likely to recommend the rental of the Student Union in the future and 86.8% are very likely or likely to host another event themselves at the venue.
+In 17-18 we received very positive results like 16-17.
+We will continue to strive to provide the absolute best customer service possible.

-Action - Decision or Recommendation: They will continue to provide excellent customer service to our constituents but based on the recommendations from the survey participants, the student union staff will focus on three key areas of concern.
-The first area will include cleaning high traffic areas on the second floor in order to maintain or increase the level of satisfaction.
-In particular, the second floor restrooms will be the major focus if funds are available for the coming years.
-The second focus area will include a student life beautification assessment of areas used on campus for events.
-Furthermore, the student union staff will work with RRS on the cleanliness of the student union.
-The last focus area will be to educate and inform constituents about EMS policy and procedures.
+Action - Decision or Recommendation: Based on the analysis of this year's results, we will continue to provide excellent customer service to our constituents.
+Based on the recommendations from the survey participants, the student union staff will focus on three key areas of concern as we move forward.
+The first area will include cleaning high traffic areas in the building to maintain or increase the level of satisfaction.
+We will also to continue to make renovations and updates to the rooms and technology in the Union as funds become available.
+Furthermore, the student union staff will continue to work with RRS on the cleanliness of the student union.
+The last focus area will be to constantly educate and inform constituents about EMS policy and procedures.

 Measure 3.2.
 Foster diverse participation in campus activities and programs.
-Initiatives and programs are inclusive and embraces community members with diverse backgrounds and life experiences, and supports the free and open exchange of ideas and civil discourse.
+Initiatives and programs are inclusive and embraces community members with diverse backgrounds and life experiences and supports the free and open exchange of ideas and civil discourse.
 University officials from a myriad of areas on campus collaborate each week to provide inclusive and diverse programming.
-With the exchange of ideas weekly, the accountability of fostering diversity collaboration within our programs is an ongoing initiative.
+With the exchange of ideas weekly, the accountability of fostering diversity within our programs is an ongoing initiative.
 Evidence of the adoptions of or the interaction with diversity related programs and departments will be a strategic indicator of success and will be documented in the weekly minutes.